 Mei Zhan varietal is famous for its rich and focused fruit-forward oolong made from long skinny spring leaves.
 Recently, Mr. Li has been experimenting with a stand of his family’s iconic Mei Zhan in early spring when the plant puts out huge buds that are too delicate to withstand oolong processing.
 He personally leads the hand-picking of the Li Family Mei Zhan buds and brings them to the family home and workshop in Tongmu for Jin Jun Mei meticulous black tea hand-finishing.
-The slow oxidation in bamboo baskets brings out big savory notes and sweet rich honey and cream for an incredible and innovative new tea.
-The 2018 harvest is notably more mineral-forward with rich mouth-watering and juicy texture.
+The slow oxidation in bamboo baskets brings out big savory notes and sweet rich honey and cream.

 'Now Wuyishan is home to dozens of varietals from well-known teas like Shui Jin Gui and Anxi natives like Jin Guanyin to more obscure Que She, Bai Rui Xiang, and Shi Ru.
 Culitvar-specific teas are used almost exclusively for oolongs because their distinctive aromas that can be brought out in oolong processing.
 That said, there are exceptions: teas like Mei Zhan Jin Jun Mei use the gigantic buds of the aromatic, large-leafed Mei Zhan cultivar, and is a favorite of the Li Family’s for single-varietal Jin Jun Mei'

 add 10 sec. each infusion

 Gongfu5 g.5 ozuse 195° watersteep 5 seconds

 8 hoursadd ice & enjoy